Quick Guide to Fixing Computer Hardware

 Second, you might find that some other internal component is rubbing against or interacting with the power supply to cause noise.
 Inspect inside the case for this.
 And check to see if the power supply is still securely mounted.
 Screw it in tighter if it isn't.

-If the power supply is making a buzzing noise, it might be that its fan has worn out its ball bearings.
+If your desktop's power supply is making a buzzing noise, it might be that its fan has worn out its ball bearings.
 In this case just buy a new power supply.
 Be sure to measure yours first to ensure you purchase an appropriately sized replacement.
+Also, be sure it has the motherboard and device connectors you require.
+(Find more about power supply problems here).

 You should NEVER open up your power supply to try to fix anything inside it.
 Unless you are a professional electrician this could be dangerous.